HarishB99/deep_learning_practice/README.md

 * Note that -y simply means install without prompts --> This flag is optional

+## Activating and deactivating conda environment

+* The conda environment is where your Python notebooks and codes are usually executed.
+It contains all the python packages that has been installed onto the computer.

+* To activate it, run the following:

+	* `conda activate`

+* To deactivate it, simply run the following:

+	* `conda deactivate`

+* If your conda environment has been activated, you should be able to see your terminal prompt change, like so:

+	* `(<conda environment name>) user@domain $`

+* For example, the default and main conda environment is named 'base':

+	* `(base) student@localhost $`

 ## Starting Jupyter Notebook on your local machine

 * Running the installation script for Anaconda 5.3.1 installs Jupyter Notebook for you by default